robot.libraries.String

 Uses the following algorithm:

-argument. - Title case the first alphabetical character of each word that has not been excluded.
+- Title case the first alphabetical character of each word that has

 - Join all words together so that original whitespace is preserved.